How To Stop Blossom End Rot

 In addition to making sure you have consistent moisture levels in your soil, you can fortify your plants when you put them in the ground to make sure they get plenty of calcium throughout the season.

-You can also use commercially-available, Calcium/Magnesium fertilizers made for tomatoes at planting and throughout the growing season.
+You can also use store-bought Calcium/Magnesium fertilizers made for tomatoes at planting and throughout the growing season.

 If you already have signs of blossom-end rot, you can make a solution from calcium carbonate antacid tablets, milk and water, and irrigate your plants with it daily to help keep blossom-end rot from destroying more of your crops than it has to.
+(See recipe below.)
 This might help turn things around, but isn’t foolproof.
+Consider it your last-ditch effort.

 4 from 3 votes